coop-blake/Dalchemist/README.md

 # Dalchemist

 For assiting POS Tasks that rely on data from Catapult, UNFI, and NCG.
+This repository provides commands for building and packaging a desktop application for distribution.
+There are also commands that can be run from the command line or as automated tasks.

 To run the npm commands below, you'll need [Node.js](https://nodejs.org/en/download/) installed on a host machine of your choosing.